Sanjay-j-p/GUI_rosbag_webcam_recorder/README.md

 Features:

     Webcam Streaming: Utilizes OpenCV and ROS to stream video from your webcam to a ROS topic.
-    ROS Bag Recording: Allows you to record the webcam stream as a ROS bag file for later analysis.
+    ROS Bag Recording: Allows you to record the webcam stream as a ROS bag file for later analysis and to view the recorded bag.
     User-Friendly GUI: Provides a simple graphical user interface (GUI) for starting and stopping webcam streaming and recording.
     Customization: Easily configurable and adaptable to different webcam configurations and ROS setups.